RyanBusby/QC-Classification/README.md

 The models are saved in models/models, the matrix decomposition models are saved in models/pca

+Download the [data](https://www.kaggle.com/c/bosch-production-line-performance/data) and save 'train_numeric.csv' in 'data/'.
+Then run slice.py and the clusters will populate in 'data/data/'.

 run.py file will prompt a user to enter measurements, and from there the data point will be decomposed into principal components and then the appropriate model predicts pass or fail.